teateatea/heartbreaker/A/Classes/1/Bespoke/Eli's Downtime.md

 While unlocked, keys appear in the keyholes on both facings of the door (a gold key on one side, an electrum key on the other).
 The door must be relocked to remove a key, which unlinks that door and returns it to its' original appearance.
 The other door remains as the Suin-Door.

 ___
+### Teleportation Circle
+Teleportation Circles exist as a secure arrival points for Teleport Spells.
+While expensive, Circles are a small price to pay to prevent interference with often very sensitive deliveries.
+We at the Sanctum Esoterica do not teleport our families with anything less than the utmost assurances.

+Teleportation Circles require other Teleportation Glyphs in order to function as an exit station.

+#### Quote for Teleportation Circle Installation
+**Cost: 10,000 GP for assessment, contributes to your final payment.**
+- **Estimate: 300,000 - 500,000 GP, 3-5 years *(rush options available)***

+#### Quote for Translocation Ward Infrastructure
+**Cost: 4,000 GP for assessment, contributes to your final payment.**
+- **Estimate: 50,000 - 300,000 GP, depending on planar orientation.**
+- **Highly recommended.** This is the equivalent to keeping a lock on the front door of your home.
+Opening a Teleportation Circle without Wards invites *any* planar being to visit, at their convenience.

+#### Planautic Communication Channel
+**Cost: 100,000 GP, 6-12 months.
+- **Highly recommended.** Without this, communication with inbound travellers is unreliable, or impossible.
+Teleporting without checking the status of the destination Circle can have disastrous consequences.

+#### Teleportation Glyph Registration
+**Cost: 16,000 GP, contributes to your final payment.**
+- Assessment and registration by the **[[Phandalin Schola Legio Arcana (PSLA)|Phandalin Schola Legio Arcana]]**.
+- **Highly recommended.** This connects your Teleportation Circle to the Torian Network, and grants access to their Teleportation Glyphs in exchange for yours.
+Also grants access to their PCC when travelling within the Network.
+___
 <!--*See also:*
 *References:*